Sidney Miller (actor): Broadcasting

-His first acting role was in the movie Penrod and Sam (1931), although uncredited.
 In 1937, he made his radio debut on the Jack Benny Program episode "Christmas Shopping", as a man whom Benny mistakes for a department store floorwalker.
 The actor was also a regular performer on Cavalcade of America, Suspense and Nightbeat.
-Miller had a small, but memorable role, as would-be wrestling announcer Mo Kahn in MGM's Boys Town (1938), alongside Mickey Rooney.
-He reprised the character in the sequel, Men of Boys Town (1941).

 He co-starred and co-directed, alongside his good friend Donald O'Connor, in one of the first musical sitcoms on television, Here Comes Donald.
 After joining Disney, he wrote for and directed The Mickey Mouse Club (1955).

-Miller directed episodes of numerous successful television programs throughout the 1950s and 1960s, including Damon Runyon Theater, Bachelor Father, Peter Loves Mary, Get Smart, Bewitched, The Ann Sothern Show and My Mother the Car.
+Miller directed episodes of numerous successful television programs throughout the 1950s and 1960s, including Damon Runyon Theater, Bachelor Father, Get Smart, Bewitched, The Ann Sothern Show and My Mother the Car.
 (He had been a regular on Sothern's radio show The Adventures of Maisie.)